w3c/wai-media-guide/captions.md

 {% include toc.html type="end" %}
 {:/}

-_Captions are only one aspect of making audio and video accessible, For more, see [Making Video and Audio Accessible - Introduction](http://@@)._
+_Captions are only one aspect of making audio and video accessible.
+For more, see [Making Video and Audio Accessible - Introduction](http://@@)._

 ## Introduction